Frequently Asked Questions

 - Who owns the rights to your photos?
 Are there any limitations on how we can use them?

-Once I give you the edited images, you can do whatever you want with them.
+Once I upload the edited images, you can do whatever you want with them.
 You can take them to the drugstore and make prints, you can send them to whoever you want to have them, no limitations at all - they're yours.
 In fact, once I post them to my website, you can share them on FaceBook, Instagram, Twitter, whatever.
 I also have unlimited rights to use the images I produce as well, pretty much on my website to market my services to other potential clients who may be impressed with the photos I took of your event.
 One thing I will not do is sell them to third parties without your permission.